The Action Builders Team

 Mark moved to Huntsville in 1987 and began a 14-year career in precision welding in the aerospace industry getting to work on numerous prototypes that flew on the space shuttle.
 After getting lay-off papers due to a government contract ending, he decided, in January 2002, to start Remodeling Plus.

 Diane was born in Memphis, TN and her dad moved the family to Huntsville, AL in the early 60s to accept a job at NASA working in the computer lab.
 One really neat event that she (sorta) remembers is attending the launch of Apollo 11, where Neal Armstrong walked on the moon.
 Her parents met in Memphis at a recording signing party.
 (If you’re interested in more details on that you can find it below.)
 Diane has a sister, Lisa, that lives in Pennsylvania with her family and 2 of their grown kids and families.
 After graduating from Berachah Academy Diane attended Bob Jones University in Greenville, SC and received a B.S. degree in Business.
-She started working at Teledyne Brown Engineering in 1984 until she left in 2008 to work with Mark at Action Builders Inc.
+She started working at Teledyne Brown Engineering in 1984 and left in 2008 to work with Mark at Action Builders Inc.

 Mark and Diane met in May 2001 while both working at Teledyne Brown Engineering.
 Mark got laid off a month before their wedding in November 2001.
 Who would have thought that getting laid off was the best thing that ever happened as it lead to Remodeling Plus in 2002 and Action Builders in 2003!